reproducible-reporting/stepup-reprep/docs/advanced_topics/good_practices.md

 #### Must

 - Use semantic file and directory names to organize your data.
-- When directory or file names contain numbers, zero-pad them so all relevant information is nicely aligned and filenames are correctly sorted.
+- If directory or file names contain numbers, zero-pad them so that all relevant information is nicely aligned and file names are sorted correctly.

     Good example:
     ```